 Allergies can be treated with over-the-counter and prescription medications, but with allergy shots as well.
 In general, there is no cure for this disease, but there are several effective ‘helpers’ which can help ease and treat annoying symptoms.

-- β-glucans – group of biologically naturally-originated active polysaccharides which have a scientifically proven immunomodulation effect(1). β-glucans are one of the main active components of medicinal and edible mushrooms.
-These polysaccharides come in various forms, but the main one in fungi are known as 1-3, 1-6, also referred to as (1-3)(1-6)beta-d-glucans.
-They are most prescribed natural medication to fight and prevent allergies, and are often consumed on daily basis as an allergy prevention and immunity booster.
+A group of biologically naturally-originated active polysaccharides that have a scientifically proven immunomodulation effect. β-glucans are one of the main active components of medicinal and edible mushrooms.
+These polysaccharides come in various forms, but the main one in fungi is known as 1-3, 1-6, also referred to as (1-3)(1-6)beta-d-glucans.
+They are the most prescribed natural medication to fight and prevent allergies and are often consumed on a daily basis as allergy prevention and immunity booster.

-- Antihistamines – help reduce general allergy symptoms and can be taken as liquid, nasal spray, pills or eyedrops (Clarinex, Astelin, Optivar, Tavist, Alavert, Cetirizine)
+Help reduce general allergy symptoms and can be taken as a liquid, nasal spray, pills or eyedrops (Clarinex, Astelin, Optivar, Tavist, Alavert, Cetirizine)

-- Decongestants – relieve congestion, for short-term purposes only as longer use can make symptoms worse (Sudafed, Afrin, Visine)
+Relieve congestion, for short-term purposes only as longer use, can make symptoms worse (Sudafed, Afrin, Visine)

-- Mast Cell Stabilizers – used to treat mild to moderate inflammation, also must be taken for a longer period in order to have an effect (Opticrom, Alomide, Alocril, Alamast)
+Used to treat mild to moderate inflammation, also must be taken for a longer period in order to have an effect (Opticrom, Alomide, Alocril, Alamat)